ucam-department-of-psychiatry/camcops/docs/source/to_do.rst

   - https://www.hl7.org/fhir/overview.html
   - CamCOPS will be a FHIR server, not a client.

-- Restore autogeneration of CRIS and CRATE data dictionaries.
-See ``cc_anon.py`` etc.

 - More generic e-mails to administrators, via backend task.
 (E-mail framework now in place.)

 - Move research export dumps to backend (via e-mail)?
+However, note that e-mail brings size limits (sometimes severe, for people with poor e-mail servers).

 Documentation